Archived Knowledge Base articles from T.I. Performance.

 1. Install the ECU back in the car and replace the retaining bracket and kick panel.

-1. Turn the ignition to on, leaving the engine off.
-Listen for the fuel pump.
-You should hear the regular 1 second priming of the fuel pump.
-If the pump stays on constantly, the car is in LoS mode.
-Read the Troubleshooting section for how to resolve before attempting to start the car, or it will not run properly.
+2. Turn the ignition to On, leaving the engine Off.
+Listen for the fuel pump — you should hear the regular 1 second priming of the fuel pump.
+If the pump stays on constantly, or does not start at all, the car is in LoS mode.
+Repeat step 5 before continuing.

 3. Start the car and get it to operating temperature.
 If you have issues with starting, idle, including rev hang, high idle or hunting, see the Troubleshooting section.

 4. Reset your base ignition timing (distributor models) to the factory setting for your ECU in timing/diagnostic mode.
-This is critical if you have previously dialled in any advance on the distributor, as the tune on your chip assumes factory base timing.
+This is critical if you have previously dialled in any advance on the distributor, as the tune on your chip assumes factory base timing and idle screw settings.
 Click the link above for more information on how to reset your base timing.

 Troubleshooting

-• If the car runs rough, blows black smoke or is stuck in 3rd gear with the chip installed, your first step is to check whether the fuel pump runs constantly with the Key On Engine Off.
+• If the car runs rough, blows black smoke or is stuck in 3rd gear with the chip installed, check whether the fuel pump runs constantly with the Key On Engine Off.
 This indicates the ECU is in LoS mode.
-In most cases this is simply caused by the J3 port not being properly cleaned.
-Please ensure that you have followed all installation steps correctly, particularly step 5, and then repeat the test before proceeding to the remaining steps.
+In most cases this is caused by the J3 port not being properly cleaned.
+Please repeat step 5, and then repeat the test before continuing.
+If the fuel pump is stuck on with the chip removed, you likely have a faulty ECU.

-• If you have issues with idle (including high idle, low idle, rev hang, hunting or stalling), your base idle will need to be adjusted.
-With the car at operating temperature, your chip installed and the ISC unplugged, the car should idle between 500-550rpm (or as close as possible if a large camshaft is installed).
-Adjust the throttle stop screw on the throttle body with a screwdriver to achieve this.
+• If the car starts but you have issues with idle (including high idle, low idle, rev hang, hunting or stalling), your base idle will need to be adjusted.
+With the car at operating temperature, your chip installed and the ISC unplugged, adjust the throttle stop screw on the throttle body until the car idles between 500-550rpm (or as close as possible if a large camshaft is installed).
 You may need to turn this in a couple of screws to get a steady idle with the ISC unplugged.
-Also check the intake and all hoses thoroughly for vacuum leaks.
-Modified throttle bodies and leaking intake gaskets are a culprit for leaking air into the manifold, a main cause of high idle, rev hang and hunting.
+Also check the intake manifold gasket, injector o-rings and all hoses thoroughly for vacuum leaks.
+Modified throttle bodies and leaking intake gaskets are a prime culprit excess air, leading to rev hang and hunting.

 • AU Falcon Only: If you fit the chip and your car does not crank, do not attempt to start the vehicle more than 3 times consecutively with the chip installed.
-Doing so will immobilise the car, which will require an OBD2 Scan tool with Forscan to do a PATS Reset.
-If the Smartshield hand on the dash is flashing fast, and the car won’t crank with the chip removed, this means the car has been immobilised.
-The chip can still disable Smartshield once installed properly.
-Remove the chip and start the car to reset the failure count, then revisit steps 5 and 6 to make sure the J3 port is enabled and clean before trying again.
+Doing so will immobilise the car, which will require an OBD2 Scan tool and Forscan to do a PATS Reset to run again without a chip.
+Remove the chip and start the car normally to reset the failure count, then revisit steps 5 and 6 to make sure the J3 port is enabled and clean before trying again.
+If the Smartshield hand on the dash is flashing fast and the car won’t crank with the chip removed, the car has already been immobilised, however the chip will still disable Smartshield once installed properly.

-• If you still have trouble getting your vehicle running correctly, reply to your order email with:
+If you still have trouble getting your vehicle running correctly after following this guide, reply to your order email with all four of these things:

 1. clear photos of your ECU, showing the J3 port itself and the whole ECU, from both sides, with the covers off, and J3 chip removed,

-2. a clear acknowledgement that you followed these instructions and have read this step,
+2. acknowledgement that you followed these instructions and have read this step,

 3. a detailed description of the problem you’re experiencing, including what the fuel pump does with the key on engine off, and

-4. confirmation that any mods on the car match the tune notes in your order.
+4. confirmation that the mods on the car match the tune notes in your order email.

 Ford Falcon Fuel Economy Guide